-If you are looking to lower your vehicle, you might wonder about the cost to put hydraulics in a car.
+If you are looking to lower your vehicle, you might wonder about the cost of putting hydraulics in a car.
 This isn’t a simple modification to perform, so it’s important that you consider the option carefully.
 In some states, the mods might not even be legal.

-In this article, we cover the expense of hydraulics in a vehicle.
-We also show you all the parts that will be used and evaluate if they can harm the car.
+In this article, I cover the expense of hydraulics in a vehicle.
+I will also show you all the parts that will be used, and evaluate if they can harm the car.

 Turning your car into a lowrider means that you can lower it or raise it quickly.
 With some hydraulic systems, you can also jump, hop and bounce the car.
-If you’ve ever seen the dancing cars at shows, these are a good picture of what lowriders can do.
+If you’ve ever seen dancing cars at shows, that’s a good picture of what lowriders can do.

 To accomplish this look and function, you have to install a number of parts.
 The more components that are needed, the more money you are going to spend.
 For this reason, some people choose to install a basic kit to get started.
 While the cost is much lower with these kits, the functionality won’t be the same.
 You truly get what you pay for in this situation.
 It might be better to save up your money and get the kit and professional installation that your vehicle deserves.

 The ram replaces the automobile’s OEM spring and shock configuration.
 These rams must be mounted to fully customize the setup.

 These rams are filled up with hydraulic fluid that allows the car to be raised or lowered.
 If the rams are emptied out, the car can ride lower to the ground.

 The hydraulic pumps are the key to the lowering system.
 With heavy-duty pumps installed, you get the power needed to raise or lower the vehicle.